PANCE Blueprint Reproductive System (7%)

 4. Dysfunctional uterine bleeding (ReelDx + Lecture)

-DUB is defined as excessive uterine bleeding with no demonstrable organic cause: Polymenorrhea (cycles with intervals of 21 days or fewer), menorrhagia (abnormally heavy or prolonged bleeding) and/or metrorrhagia (uterine bleeding at irregular intervals)
+• Polymenorrhea (cycles with intervals of 21 days or fewer), menorrhagia (abnormally heavy or prolonged bleeding (> 7 days or > 80 mL) at regular intervals), and/or metrorrhagia (uterine bleeding that occurs frequently and irregularly between menses)

 1. Breast Cancer (Lecture)